Probate Q&A Series How long does closing an estate in North Carolina take and what factors affect the final accounting audit?

 • Inventory and Appraisals: Within 90 days of appointment, you must file an inventory of estate assets and appraisals if the clerk requests them.
 (See N.C.G.S. §28A-13-2.)

 • Paying Debts and Taxes: You evaluate creditor claims and pay valid debts.
-You also file federal estate tax returns within nine months of death (with possible extensions) and final state income tax returns by the decedent’s usual filing deadline.
+You also file federal estate tax returns within nine months of death if required (with possible extensions) and final state income tax returns by the decedent’s usual filing deadline.

 Factors such as contested claims, high-value real estate, business interests and beneficiary disputes can add months to the process.
 Delays often stem from tax audits, complex appraisals or extended creditor negotiations.